 During this webinar in December 2024, Professor Pakeman from the James Hutton Institute shared findings and recommendations from his initial review of the 'Grazing Regimes for Nature Recovery' report from Natural England.
 This independent review, commissioned by the Herdwick Sheep Breeders Association, Federation of Cumbria Commoners, and West Lakeland CIC, aims to be the first step to catalyse more collaborative and meaningful strategies to enhance farmer agency and integrate their knowledge in approaches to nature recovery in the Lake District Fells.
 You can watch the initial webinar below:

-At the heart of these discussions lies a deep concern among Lake District farming families about the unintended consequences of uniform grazing limits: 0.05 livestock units of ewes per hectare, roughly one ewe per two hectares, across all habitat types.
+At the heart of these discussions lies a deep concern among Lake District farming families about the unintended consequences of recommending uniform grazing limits:an annual average threshold of 0.5 ewes per hectare, roughly one ewe per two hectares, across all habitat types.
 The HSBA warned that such a one‑size‑fits‑all rule undermines their ability to manage the fells, threaten farm profitability, and erode the age‑old hefting system that keeps flocks on unfenced commons.
 The potential exodus from agri‑environment schemes into full‑production enterprises risked leaving precious upland landscapes unmanaged for nature.

 Meanwhile, escalating lowland agri‑environment payments (for instance, of £515/ha for winter bird seed mixes) have made off-wintering upland flocks downslope to lowland dairy farms even more difficult and prohibitively expensive for hill farmers.
 This off‑wintering migration is not only increasingly costly, but also disrupts the hardiness of hill flocks and maternal bonding between ewes and lambs, eroding the cultural hefting knowledge passed from mothers to offspring.
 As flocks mix with lowland livestock, farmers report rising losses to tick‑borne disease and even ‘spill‑over’ of cattle afflictions such as digital dermatitis into their sheep.